emberjs/website/source/guides/getting-started/creating-a-new-model.md

 });
 ```

 This controller will now respond to user interaction by using its `newTitle` property as the title of a new todo whose `isCompleted` property is false.
 Then it will clear its `newTitle` property which will synchronize to the template and reset the textfield.
-Finally, it persist any unsaved changes on the todo.
+Finally, it persists any unsaved changes on the todo.

 In `index.html` include `js/controllers/todos_controller.js` as a dependency: